Game Plan: Healthy Snacks for Young Athletes

 Healthy snacks for your young, growing athlete are part of performance success.
 What is your game plan?

 Jill Castle, MS, RDN is a registered dietitian, childhood nutritionist, and youth sports nutrition expert.
-She is the author of Eat Like a Champion: Performance Nutrition for Your Young Athlete.
+She is the author of Eat Like a Champion: Performance Nutrition for Your Young Athlete and Fuel Up: Dinner Recipes for Young Athletes.
 Learn more about Jill at www.JillCastle.com and check out her free list of 70 Awesome Pre-Workout Snacks for Kids here.